 In a virtual class, students are missing out on informal interactions with you before and after class, as well as stop-and-chats when you see each other on campus.
 Students greatly appreciate it when faculty sign on to the video meeting early, or stay on after it is over, to have these types of informal discussions.
 You could also consider occasional “virtual lunches” to replace our student-faculty lunch program.

 Make sure to answer student emails on a timely basis.
-To centralize some of the Q&A, some faculty use alternative channels like Canvas discussion boards, Slack, and Piazza.
+To centralize Q&A and answer frequently-asked questions efficiently, some faculty use Canvas discussion boards, while others utilize the University's Ed Discussion tool (new for Academic Year 2021-22, replacing Piazza next academic year).
 For a video on how to use discussion boards, see this resource.

 Developing Graded Assignments